M3GABOY/dbdump/README.md

 # MySQL Database Dump
 A lazy script to dump a specific database to a specific directory.
 In Gzip format.
+Crontab compatible.

 # Usage: